… to learn the photographic vocabulary "Glossary of Photography"

 - Grain – silver crystals that make up the photograph

 - Grayscale – the transformation of each pixel from colour to gray pixel, the photo then becomes black and white

-- Grid – a framework of spaced bars that are parallel or cross each other in the viewfinder of a camera.
+- Grid – a framework of spaced bars that are either parallel or cross each other in the viewfinder of a camera.
 “Glossary of Photography”

 - HDR – “High Dynamic Range” – a technique of merging several photos taken under different exposures in order to increase the dynamic of the image

 - High key – an image effect where light hues dominate